Gruffydd ap Rhys, Brenin Deheubarth

 Marriage Information:

-Rhys married Ellyw FERCH THOMAS, daughter of Sir Thomas AP GWGON and Unknown.
-(Ellyw FERCH THOMAS was born about 1154 in Llan-Gors, Talgarth, Breconshire, Wales.
+Rhys married Ellyw ferch Thomas, daughter of Sir Thomas ap Gwgon.
+(Ellyw ferch Thomas was born about 1154 in Llan-Gors, Talgarth, Breconshire, Wales.

 Marriage Information: